 - The "Remember my selection" option is enabled by default in the Debug Emulator Selection Dialog, and will cause the selected probe to be stored in the launch configuration for the current configuration (typically Debug or Release) of the current project.
 You can thus remove the probe selection at any time by simply deleting the launch configuration. - You will need to select a probe for each project that you debug within a Workspace (as well as for each configuration within a project). - If you wish to debug a project using a different family of debug probe(s), then the simplest option is to delete the launch configuration files associated with the project and start a debug operation.
-Please see the section "An Introduction to Launch Configuration files [21] for more information.
+Please see the section "An Introduction to Launch Configuration files [20] for more information.
 Please also see Debug Shortcuts.
-[98]
+[93]

-11.1.3 Controlling Execution
+12.1.3 Controlling Execution

-When you have started a debug session a default breakpoint [105] is set on the first instruction in main(), the application is started (by simulating or performing a processor reset), and code is executed until the default "breakpoint is hit.
+When you have started a debug session a default breakpoint [101] is set on the first instruction in main(), the application is started (by simulating or performing a processor reset), and code is executed until the default "breakpoint is hit.

-Program execution can now be controlled using the common debug control buttons, as listed in Table 11.1, which are displayed on the global toolbar.
-The call stack is shown in the Debug View, as in Figure 11.4.
+Program execution can now be controlled using the common debug control buttons, as listed in Table 12.1, which are displayed on the global toolbar.
+The call stack is shown in the Debug View, as in Figure 12.4.

-Table 11.1.
+Table 12.1.
 Program execution controls

 Button Description Keyboard Shortcut

-& Restart program execution (from reset)
+₺ Restart program execution (from reset)

-Run/Resume the program F8
+□ ▶ Run/Resume the program F8

 00 Pause Execution of the running program

 Terminate the debug Session Ctrl + F2

 ■ K Clean up debug

 Run, Pause, Terminate all debug sessions

-⊘ Step over a C/C++ line F6
+⇔ Step over a C/C++ line F6

 ₹.
 Step into a function F5

-₽ Return from a function F7
+- € Return from a function F7

-A. 69 E. Step in, over, out all debug sessions Step in, over, out all debug sessions
+A. 69 E. Step in, over, out all debug sessions

-i⇒ Show disassembled instructions Show disassembled instructions
+i⇒ Show disassembled instructions